Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Introduction

 \subsection{Main Contributions}

-In this paper, we provide for the first time a rigorous analysis of digital and analog transmission protocols tailored to FL over wireless D2D networks in terms of their convergence properties.
-The contributions of this paper are specifically summarized as follows.
+{This work investigates the impact of wireless communication constraints induced by blockages, pathloss, channel noise and fading on the convergence of DSGD-based FL algorithms for digital and analog transmission implementations.
+The analysis applies to general scheduling and power allocation policies, with the CHOCO-SGD chosen as the baseline DSGD algorithm due to its generality and flexibility in the choice of the compression operators.
+The main contributions are as follows:}

-1) We introduce generic digital and analog wireless implementations of DSGD algorithms.
-The protocols rely on compression via {\em random linear coding (RLC)} as applied to {model differential} information.
-The general protocols enable broadcasting for digital transmission; and both broadcasting and AirComp for analog transmission.
+1) We study general digital and analog wireless implementations of DSGD algorithms that rely on dimension reduction-based compression via {\em random linear coding (RLC)} and enable broadcasting for digital transmission, as well as both broadcasting and AirComp for analog transmission.

-2) Under the assumptions of convexity and connectivity, we derive {\em convergence bounds} for the generic digital wireless implementation.
-The result demonstrates the dependence of the optimality gap on the connectivity of the graph and on the {model differential} estimation error due to compression.
+2) Under the assumptions of convexity and connectivity, we derive {\em convergence bounds} for the mentioned general class of digital wireless implementations that demonstrate the dependence of the optimality gap on the connectivity of the graph and on the {model} estimation error due to compression.

-3) We also provide convergence bounds for the analog wireless implementation.
-The analysis reveals the impact of topology and channel noise, as well as the importance of implementing an {\em adaptive consensus step size}.
+3) We also provide {\em convergence bounds} for the mentioned general class of analog wireless implementations of DSGD that quantify the impact of topology and channel noise.
+The analysis also reveals the role played by an {\em adaptive} consensus step size in combating the effect of accumulative channel noise in the analog implementation.
 To the best of our knowledge, this is the first time that an adaptive consensus step size is shown to be beneficial for convergence.

 4) We provide numerical experiments for image classification, confirming the benefits of the proposed adaptive consensus rate, and demonstrating the agreement between analytical and empirical results.